jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 An awning hitch followed by a half-hitch.
 Cinch it tight by yanking the standing part across the half-hitch, and the working end in the opposite direction.
-This friction hitch grips well when loaded but remains moveable when unloaded.
+This friction hitch grips well when loaded but otherwise remains moveable.
 Use in place of two half-hitches.

 - **[Midshipman's hitch.][midshipmans-hitch]**
 Consists of a nautical rolling hitch (above) tied around the standing part to form an